Program Area Priorities

 2. Oil and Gas Infrastructure

-- Efforts that increase funders’ coordination in and contributions to opposing oil and gas infrastructure projects
+Efforts that increase funders’ coordination in and contributions to opposing oil and gas infrastructure project

 3. Carbon Pricing